 A community that supports open conversations concerning sexual abuse, to dispel the myths and stigmas associated by its impact, creating a better understanding of the dynamics of power and control, while upholding accountability through prevention and awareness.

-LEGAL ADVOCACY: Helping with sexual assault protection orders, informing client about rights, forensic interview support and police reporting assistance.
+LEGAL ADVOCACY: Helping with sexual assault protection orders, informing clients about rights, forensic interview support, and police reporting assistance.

-MEDICAL ADVOCACY: Assisting with medical options, support in medical appointments, information on medical care & making referrals for forensic exam.
+MEDICAL ADVOCACY: Assisting with medical options, support in medical appointments, information on medical care & making referrals for forensic exams.

 SUPPORT GROUPS: A safe space for individuals to talk to people who have had similar experiences.
 Also serves as a safe space to educate about coping and dealing with trauma.